 This is a single person car camping mattress, so obviously it will work best in situations where only one person is sleeping on it.
 It is great for large tents or in the back of a Subaru, SUV, truck or van.
 Two of these 30-inch wide mattresses have a hard time fitting into a standard two-person backpacking tent.
 While we wouldn't want to carry it anywhere, it could easily get strapped to the outside of the donkey, or thrown on top of a porter load, and serve someone well in a high mountain base camp.

-This mattress retails for $129, which is inexpensive enough for us to award it the Best Buy for a Tight Budget.
-It is a very nice and comfortable mattress for considerably less than our other favorite choices we tested.
+This mattress is a very nice and comfortable mattress for considerably less than our other favorite choices we tested.
 That said, we should alert you that a handful of customer reviews on REI.com point out that their pad didn't last very long, and may have some durability issues.
 We suffered no such fate while testing, but recommend that you review the REI's return policy, long known as one of the best in the industry, if you have concerns about the durability.
 We think this mattress is a fantastic value.

-The REI Camp Bed 3.5 is our Best on a Tight Budget car camping mattress selection.
-Due to its comfort and warmth at a significantly lower price point than our Editors' Choice Award winner, we think that it presents those who look to spend less money a good value for a car camping mattress.
+Due to its comfort and warmth at a significantly lower price point than our Editors' Choice Award winner, it's an excellent value for a car camping mattress.
 It is the easiest of all the self-inflating mattresses to set up.
 We enjoyed many fine nights of sleeping on this mattress in the back of our van and in our tent, and think that you will, too.

 — Andy Wellman